 The library worker is hired on the Malibu campus before departure for the program.
 This position serves as a resource for managing and organizing the library resources at the facility, and helping students to more effectively use online library resources provided by the Pepperdine University Libraries.

 Student Worker Positions

 Student Workers are hired by the Program Director once students arrive at their program.
 These positions range in the amount of responsibilities and time commitment.
 If you are interested in acquiring a job overseas in the house, please make sure that you have an updated I-9 card with Student Employment.
 Students should bring this card with them overseas.
-The Service Coordinator position is also hired upon arrival to the program.

 The student representative collects and delivers students' wishes and messages to the Heidelberg staff, acting as a liaison between the students and staff.
 The student representatives also are responsible for helping the RAs arrange many student events and activities.
 The student representatives also help the Heidelberg staff and the RAs plan for such events.
 One male and one female are selected to become student representatives by a student voting system.

 The kitchen worker is responsible for keeping the kitchen in Moore Haus neat, clean, and organized.
 Please note that the kitchen worker is a very tedious job – one must be dedicated and motivated by his or her duty to take this position.